RasaHQ/rasa/docs/contribute.rst

 Code of conduct
 ^^^^^^^^^^^^^^^

-rasa NLU adheres to the `Contributor Covenant Code of Conduct <http://contributor-covenant.org/version/1/4/>`_.
+Rasa NLU adheres to the `Contributor Covenant Code of Conduct <http://contributor-covenant.org/version/1/4/>`_.
 By participating, you are expected to uphold this code.

 Documentation